CAS Software Applications

 • Using the Lodging module, a reservation agent reserves rooms in the many motel facilities for visiting employees and others.
 Upon check-out charges are generated and invoiced.
 Monthly charges are exported to USL.

-• The Transport module is used to reserve space in the twice-daily CarryAll transport up and down the mountain, to rent a car and to request pickup and drop-off at airport.
+• The Transport module is used to reserve space in the twice-daily CarryAll transport up and down the mountain, to rent a car and to request pickup and drop-off at the airport.
 Charges are invoiced and exported to USL.

 In addition, FATIMA provides reports for centers and occupants.
 Each occupant of one of the many homes owned by AURA at the La Serena campus can view and verify their monthly utility usage.

-Vela is a web based application used to manage Awards and the associated roles and responsibilities.
+Vela is a web-based application used to manage Awards and the associated roles and responsibilities.

 AURA receives most of its funding through cooperative agreements between AURA and the NSF, and some additional funding in the form of awards (grants) from other agencies or institutions.
-Each of these cooperative agreements contain hundreds of separate sections (which are also sometimes called terms and conditions) that require AURA to take certain actions, document certain things a certain way, or follow certain rules in operating these facilities.
+Each of these cooperative agreements contains hundreds of separate sections (which are also sometimes called terms and conditions) that require AURA to take certain actions, document certain things a certain way, or follow certain rules in operating these facilities.

 Vela is an online tool that tracks information about each provision of each award and cooperative agreement, including tracking who at AURA is responsible for performing each provision.
 It is used to assign responsibility for cooperative agreement provisions to different people and departments in AURA, and to communicate those assignments to people.
 Vela also functions as an oversight and monitoring tool to allow AURA management to keep track of the compliance status of each cooperative agreement provision.